mayombeboboto/Cloud_tutorial/README.md

         * E.g: docker run -it 8182bb26a62f npm run test (This is for React) docker run -it 8182bb26a62f rebar eu (For erlang) Tp be tested.

+The restart section of a docker-compose file can have one the below values:
+- "no": Never attempt to restart this container if it stops or crashes
+    * Please keep the no inside the quotes or else, yaml interprets it differently
+- always: If this container stops for whichever reason, restart
+- on-failure: Only restart if the container crashed
+- unless-stopped: Always restart unless we (the dev) forcibly stop it.